opulo-inc/lumenpnp/doc/content/en/docs/mechanical-assembly/x-gantry-assembly/index.md

 |   1 | GT2 Pulley Idler     |
 |   1 | M5x25 machine screw  |

-13. Carefully and safely remove the metal clips from the two linear rails.
-This may be easiest by sliding them down off the ends of the linear rail with a tool.
-Take care not to accidentally slide the bearings off of the linear rails after removing the clips.
+13. Carefully and safely remove the stoppers holding the gantry onto the linear rail.
+Depending on your kit, these could be metal clips or rubber stoppers inserted through the rail.
+Take care not to accidentally slide the bearings off of the linear rails after removing the stoppers.
 The bearings will be properly blocked from being removed after the linear rails are attached to the {{<tooltip "X Gantry Front" "FDM-0011">}} and the Z-axis limit switch is installed.

 14. Place the two linear rails onto the front of the {{<tooltip "X Gantry Front" "FDM-0011">}} and line up each one with the arrays of three holes on the left and right side.
 Place three M3x14mm machine screws into each of the rails (the holes on the ends first, then hole one in the middle) and tighten down.
   {{< container-image path="images/X-Gantry-Assembly-Step-10.png" alt="Securing the Z-axis linear rails" >}}

 15. Place the NEMA 17 motor so the shaft runs through the {{<tooltip "X Gantry Front" "FDM-0011">}} and emerges on the same side as the linear rails.
 Make sure the motor's connector is pointing towards the umbilical guide as shown below.
 Use using four M3x8mm machine screws to fasten the NEMA17 motor to the {{<tooltip "X Gantry Front" "FDM-0011">}}.